panlingguo0902-sketch/PCS-Loc/README.md

 # PCS-Loc
 rumor source
-propagation consistency-based
-rumor source localization approach
+ATechnique for Identifying Rumor Origins
+Within Communication Consistency
+Limitations

-PCS-Loc algorithm is designed for estimating the rumor source node in social networks.
-The PCS-Loc algorithm requires the following installation setup.
+The PCS-Loc algorithm is proposed to identify the rumor source node in social networks.
+To run the PCS-Loc algorithm, the corresponding environment configuration and library installation are required as follows.
+Prerequisites:

-Python 3.10 are above
+Python 3.10 or higher
-NDlib - Network Diffusion Library
+NDlib (Network Diffusion Library)
-The Python code (PCS-Loc) requires the following packages to be imported

-import networkx as nx
+The Python implementation of PCS-Loc requires the following modules to be imported: import networkx as nx import csv import random
-import csv
-import random